Inseego (INSG) Received its Third Buy in a Row

-After National Securities Corp and Roth Capital gave Inseego (NASDAQ: INSG) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
-Analyst Michael Walkley reiterated a Buy rating on Inseego today and set a price target of $10.00.
-The company’s shares closed last Wednesday at $8.34.
+After Canaccord Genuity and National Securities Corp gave Inseego (NASDAQ: INSG) a Buy rating last month, the company received another Buy, this time from Northland Securities.
+Analyst Michael Latimore maintained a Buy rating on Inseego today and set a price target of $10.00.
+The company’s shares closed last Wednesday at $8.64.

-According to TipRanks.com, Walkley is a top 100 analyst with an average return of 15.3% and a 62.0% success rate.
-Walkley covers the Consumer Goods sector, focusing on stocks such as Telefonaktiebolaget LM Ericsson, Sequans Communications S A, and Adesto Technologies.
+According to TipRanks.com, Latimore is a 4-star analyst with an average return of 2.2% and a 45.8% success rate.
+Latimore covers the Technology sector, focusing on stocks such as Super League Gaming, Limelight Networks, and The Meet Group.

-Inseego has an analyst consensus of Strong Buy, with a price target consensus of $8.55, an 11.0% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Inseego with a $9.56 average price target, implying a 24.2% upside from current levels.
 In a report issued on March 25, Roth Capital also reiterated a Buy rating on the stock with a $9.25 price target.

 See today’s analyst top recommended stocks >>